 What is BDD?

-The term was first described in 1891 by Enrico Morselli, an Italian psychiatrist.
+The term was first described in 1891 by Enrico Morselli, an Italian psychiatrist (check Family Hype for more details).
 But it was Pierre Janet who provided a specific description stating a woman who never went out of her house for five years due to this mental disorder.
 Janet believed then that BDD is a preoccupation of body shamelessness.
 The term dysmorphophobia was listed in the DSM II in 1980 and was considered as an atypical somatoform disorder.
 The person develops extreme anxiety levels because of the perceived ugliness, thus affecting their daily activities.

 What makes BDD a mental disorder is a fixation and uneasiness it causes the person believing that he or she is ugly and people are disgusted to see them.
 It is, of course, a false belief and if people are asked about it, they cannot see anything wrong with the physical appearance that can affect one’s self-esteem.
 Nonetheless, reassurances cannot correct the state of mind of persons with BDD.